ElectrifAi/model-aws-income-protection/README.md

-# Income Protection
+# Income Protection Model

 ## Description
-Income protection model helps insurance comapnies to determine the time , complexity and cost for each claim raised by its customers
+Income protection model helps insurance companies to determine the time, complexity and cost for each claim raised by their customers